subnetspider/subnetspider.github.io/_posts/2024-11-29-using-ipv6-with-sophos-xg-firewall.md

 If you want to hand out IPv6 addresses to clients the traditional way, you can use DHCPv6 with Sophos Firewall.
 In my case, I only use it to send IPv6 DNS servers to my devices, except Androud, as mentioned before.

-> [!Info] You can only use DHCPv6 to send DNS servers when using prefix delegation on an interface.
+> ℹ️ You can only use DHCPv6 to send DNS servers when using prefix delegation on an interface.

 ---